peartreegames/topiary-unity/README.md

 Once your file is compiled it will automatically be added to a Topiary Addressables group with the labels `Topiary` and `Topi`.

-Add a `Dialogue` MonoBehaviour to a GameObject and select the `.topi` file you want to associate with that Conversation.
+Add a `Dialogue` MonoBehaviour to a GameObject and select the `.topi` file you want to associate with that Dialogue.

-Trigger the start of the Conversation in any way you like with `conversation.PlayDialogue()` or `StartCoroutine(conversation.Play())`
+Trigger the start of the Dialogue in any way you like with `dialogue.PlayDialogue()` or `StartCoroutine(dialogue.Play())`

 ## Functions